Page last updated at 13:45 PST, July 15th, 2020

-To ensure the continuity of education for our students and as a practical matter, please be prepared to conduct all coursework online through April, May and June, and until further notice.
+To ensure the continuity of education for our students and as a practical matter, please be prepared to conduct all coursework online until January 2021, and until further notice.
 We continue to hear updates from national, state and local health authorities, programmatic accreditors, and licensure agencies.
 No doubt there will be further changes to which we will have to respond collectively.

 Info for Students

 Given the hands-on nature of certain lab classes and field/practicum/clinical requirements for degree completion, individual Colleges are working closely with their faculty and have communicated specific instruction plans to impacted students.
 We continue to hear updates from national, state, and local health authorities, programmatic accreditors, and licensure agencies.
 No doubt there will be further changes to which we will have to respond collectively.
 For questions, please reach out to the following: